 EveAnna started on the bottom-most rung at VTL and soon worked her way through absolutely every phase and detail of construction, testing, prototyping, engineering, purchasing, sales, service, and production management in the company.
 She has worn many hats (and still does!)
 In 1993 Luke took over VTL while David and EveAnna founded Manley Laboratories, Inc. as a separate entity in their new 11,000 sq. ft. building.
 EveAnna donned a sales hat and got Manley Labs going.
 Things got rolling...........

 However, in 1996, David Manley took off and moved to France leaving EveAnna in de-facto charge of Manley Labs.
-She and her crew took over the pressing R&D duties.
+She, Hutch, and Baltazar took over the pressing R&D duties.
 Some of the most important products at Manley were created and some of the most important "fix-ups" of the older products took place during this period.
 The ads took a new direction under EveAnna's eye-catching yet sometime quirky direction-- but hey, they worked...
 Evident in company sales doubling during 1996-1999.
 In June 1999, the official company changes finally took place.
 And on we went.... stronger than ever.